 In Canada there are four seasons: summer, fall, winter and spring.
 With each season comes a beautiful array of changes.
 I always loved watching winter turn to spring, the way the snow would melt and give way to flower bulbs pushing their way up through the recently thawed earth.
 The smell was fresh and earthy.
 It was like everything was new and it was time to start fresh.

 One thing I did say as we were leaving Canada, was that I would never miss the winter.
 I was wrong.
 I really miss the beauty of the snow!
-Sometimes just thinking of it makes me want to book flights to Canada to see it and play in it together.
 I miss waking up and looking out the window to see big snowflakes coming down.
 The big flakes fell slower then the small ones, spinning and gliding into each other, like we were inside a giant snow-globe.

 I loved when the conditions were just right and the ground was covered in an amazing blanket of sparkling snow, it looked like there were millions of diamonds scattered all over the backyard.
 When there was fresh snow (no footprints) on the ground, we loved to get bundled up, run around in it and mess it up!